tfabris/CrowCam/README.md

 CrowCam is a set of Bash scripts which control and maintain a webcam in my backyard.
 The scripts automate some important tasks which would otherwise be manual and repetitive, and also work around some unfixed bugs in the streaming software and in YouTube itself.
+Including:
+- Camera on/off times based on local sunrise/sunset.
+- Work around bugs in Synology streaming software causing the stream to drop.
+- Work around bugs in YouTube causing the DVR functionality to fail.

 This project could be useful to anyone who uses Synology Surveillance Station to stream a camera to YouTube, but who might have encountered the same